You Have Questions, We Have Answers

-Hiring a defense attorney is the last thing anyone plans on doing: Having a criminal complaint brought against you can be a stressful and confusing time.
+Hiring a defense attorney is the last thing anyone plans on doing.
+A criminal complaint brought against you can be a stressful and confusing time.
 A large part of the stress comes from not knowing what comes next, and where to turn for help.

 At this point in your (or your loved one’s) case you probably have a lot of questions, such as: